kellykohlleffel/Snowflake-SKO-FY27-HOL/README.md

 Welcome to the dbt Labs and Fivetran Hands-On Lab for Snowflake SKO FY27!
 In this workshop, you'll learn to move and activate data with Fivetran, transform it with dbt, and deliver insights in Snowflake.

+This hands-on lab is a **full-stack, end-to-end walkthrough of how modern data teams move from raw ingestion to AI-powered outcomes in Snowflake** without DIY pipelines, brittle logic, or disconnected tools.

+Snowflake SEs will **build a Snowflake AI-ready data flow in real time**: ingesting source data with Fivetran (PostgreSQL), transforming it into a **Cortex-ready semantic layer with dbt**, and activating it through **Snowflake Cortex Agents and Snowflake Intelligence**.
+Along the way, you'll see how this architecture delivers simplicity, speed to business outcomes, automated reliability, semantic consistency, and why this approach wins in the agentic era.

+The lab then shifts from how to build to **what’s new with Fivetran**:

+- How Fivetran is **activating data natively in Snowflake, with Fivetran Census**
+- Building **custom connectors** with the Fivetran Connector SDK
+- Moving toward a **single intelligent UI with MCP**

+We close with **what’s new from dbt Labs**, including the **Fusion Engine**, **emerging patterns for dbt + Snowflake AI** (Semantics, OSI, dbt MCP Server), and **how dbt fits directly within Snowflake**.

 ---

 <div style="background-color: #fff3cd; padding: 12px 16px; border-left: 6px solid #ffcc00; margin-bottom: 20px; margin-top: 10px;">